tummala-manasa/search-engine/README.md

 The project aims to develop a web scraping and search engine system utilizing Scrapy for web scraping and Scikit-learn for implementing TF-IDF scoring.
 Two approaches are implemented for TF-IDF scoring: one using Scikit-learn and the other using custom code.
 The system allows users to perform web searches by providing a query through a POST API using Flask.
 The website already has search functionality.
 The results of the two methods are compared with the search option on the site.

 ## Overview
-As we need to design an search engine and filter the results with TF-IDF scores, intially a web scrapper is built to crawl the website.
-Then the scrapped data is processed in two different ways.
-First way is by generating an index with TF-IDF scores and finding the cosine similarity of the given query using the scikit learn library.
+As we need to design a search engine and filter the results with TF-IDF scores, initially a web scraper is built to crawl the website.
+Then the scraped data is processed in two different ways.
+First way is by generating an index with TF-IDF scores and finding the cosine similarity of the given query using the Scikit-learn library.
 Second way is by the same process without the library.
 It's done by programmatically calculating the relevant scores.
 Two separate APIs are built for both methods to output the top 5 search results in json format.
 Both the results are compared to the results found through search functionality of the website.

 ## Design
 1) The web scraper crawls the site and downloads the HTML content and metadata as JSON files for each page.